MicrosoftDocs/SupportArticles-docs/support/aspnetcore/2-7-configure-second-nginx-site-hostname.md

 ## Some troubleshooting tips

 You may receive **HTTP 502 - Bad Gateway error** when you browse a site.
 "HTTP 502 - Bad Gateway" means that Nginx was not able to communicate with the back-end ASP.NET Core application.
-This occurs if the back-end application is not running.
+This occurs if the back-end application isn't running.

 In this case:

 - Make sure that both ASP.NET Core applications listen on different ports.
 One should listen on port 5000 while the other one should listen on port 5001.
 - Make sure that both ASP.NET Core applications are configured to start automatically.
 - Check the status of the ASP.NET Core application services that are using the `systemctl status` commands.
-If one is not running, troubleshoot it by examining the system logs by running the `journalctl` command.
+If one isn't running, troubleshoot it by examining the system logs by running the `journalctl` command.
 Use `syslogIdentifier` to filter the logs.
 - Makes sure that both .NET Core 3.1 and .NET Core 5.0 are installed.
 One site uses .NET Core 3.1, the other uses .NET Core 5.0.

 ## Next steps